kevinboosten/kevinboosten.github.io/_posts/2021-02-11-how-i-use-an-openapi-spec-in-my-angular-projects.md

 ## OpenAPI Generator

-So your backend colleague gave you the endpoint of their API so you can start integrating your web application with some real data.
+So your backend colleague gave you the endpoint of their api so you can start integrating your web application with some real data.
 So what will be your next step?
 You're quite a Typescript enthousiast and want to make sure that your web application has some type safety, so you start typing out some TS interfaces that we can use.
 Okay, check ✅.
 Next step?
 Maybe add some abstraction and reusability to your stack?
 So you create an Angular Service that uses the [HttpClient](https://angular.io/api/common/http/HttpClient) and so wraps the actual endpoint.
 Sounds good and eventually this will be a good approach.
 But it feels a bit repetitive to do this for every project again.
 Besides that, I think you can spend your time better on building actual features for your application, right?